Quick Links

 Download: Musicolet (Free, in-app purchases available)

-When you get a new phone, you'd naturally want to utilize its capabilities to the fullest.
-With the apps listed above, you'll be able to take your Android experience to the next level by having all the essential and powerful apps for every day-to-day task.
+After buying a new phone, you'd naturally want to explore everything it has to offer.
+So, pick the apps you think you'd use regularly from this list, and you'll be able to take your Android experience to the next level in no time.